 You don’t have to be from southern Italy to mark Christmas Eve by eating all the seafood you can get your hands on.
-You just have to think fast: Through December 21, the small-scale, sustainable vendors at Fish Klub are taking orders for fresher-than-fresh French fish (say that three times fast) or, if you’d rather not cook, decadent shellfish platters brimming with oysters, crabs, shrimp and once-a-year delicacies like sea urchins and Breton lobster.
-Pick up your briny bounty at either of their two locations.
+This Christmas, the small-scale, sustainable vendors at Fish Klub are taking orders for fresher-than-fresh French fish (say that three times fast) or, if you’d rather not cook, decadent shellfish platters brimming with oysters, crabs, shrimp and once-a-year delicacies like sea urchins and Breton lobster.
+Pick up your briny bounty at their Kreuzberg location.

 Dip into Japan with Zenkichi